ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT SELECT on getRegisteredApprenticeship to client GRANT EXECUTE on CheckApprenticeshipStatus to client GRANT EXECUTE on checkParicipantsLimit to client

+GRANT SELECT on getOwnedWebinars to client
+GRANT SELECT on getOwnedStudies to client
+GRANT SELECT on getOwnedStudiesMeetings to client GRANT SELECT on getOwnedCourses to client
+GRANT SELECT on clientCourses to client
+GRANT EXECUTE ON CheckIfCourseParticipantsAllowed to client GRANT EXECUTE ON StudiesPass to client
+GRANT SELECT ON getBucket to client
+GRANT SELECT ON getPaymentHistory to client

 GRANT EXECUTE on uspAddProductToOrder to client
 GRANT EXECUTE on uspCancelPayment to client